Skip to main content Skip to search Skip to main navigation

 Children's room with sloping ceiling

-clever tips for sloping furnishings
+Clever tips for sloping interiors

 Trofast regal in Dachschräge

-Do without wardrobe systems and large wardrobes
+Do without cupboard systems and large cupboards Of course

-Wardrobe in the sloping children's room
+sloping children's room

 Kinderküche mit Dachschräge